meronig/WinProMo-PNPlugin/README.md

 * You already compiled the WinProMo library.

-To compile WinProMo-PNPlugin, you will need Microsoft Visual C++, the Microsoft Foundation Classes library, and Microsoft Windows SDK.
-The freely available Community version of Visual Studio 2022 can satisfy these dependencies.
+To compile WinProMo-PNPlugin, you will need Microsoft (R) Visual C++, the Microsoft Foundation Classes library, and Microsoft Windows SDK.
+The freely available Community version of Visual Studio can satisfy these dependencies.

 A Microsoft Visual C++ 2022 project file (WinProMo-App.vcxproj) is included in this repository.
 For older versions of Microsoft Visual C++, you will have to create your own project file.
 WinProMo-PNPlugin can be compiled with Microsoft Visual C++ 4.0 onwards (really!).
 Depending on the version of Microsoft Visual C++ being used, the resulting DLL can run under Microsoft Windows 95/NT 3.51 up to Windows 11, on any supported target architecture.
 However, WinProMo-PNPlugin has been extensively tested only under Microsoft Windows 10/11 x64.